What Are Primary and Secondary Emotions?

 How Primary and Secondary Emotions Impact Relationships

-The interplay between primary and secondary emotions can significantly influence relationship dynamics.
-When primary emotions trigger secondary emotions, it affects trust within relationships.
+How primary and secondary emotions interact can have a powerful influence on your relationships.
+When primary emotions trigger secondary emotions, it can have an effect on the trust in a relationship.

 How Primary and Secondary Emotions Influence Behavior

 In many cases, people resort to coping mechanisms when dealing with intense emotions.
-These mechanisms can include behaviors like avoidance, seeking social support, or engaging in physical activities.
+These mechanisms can include avoidance, seeking social support, or engaging in physical activities.

 Coping With Primary and Secondary Emotions